Canardoux/flutter_sound/README.md

 await flutterSound.startRecorder(foot.path, codec: t_CODEC.CODEC_OPUS,)
 ```

-On Android the OPUS codec is not yet supported by flutter_sound.
+On Android the OPUS codec is not yet supported by flutter_sound Recorder.
+(But Player is OK on Android)

 #### Stop recorder
 ```dart